humenda/GladTeX/manpage.md

     name is used and the `.htex` extension is replaced by `.html`.

 **-p** _`LATEX_STATEMENT`_
-:   Add given LaTeX code to preamble of document.
-That'll affect the conversion
+:   Add given LaTeX code to the preamble of the LaTeX document that is used to
-    of every image.
+    generate the embedded images.
+In order to add the contents of a file to the preamble, use `-p "\input{FILE}"`.

 **-P**
 :   Act as a pandoc filter.
 In this mode, input is expected to be a Pandoc JSON